garthgilmourni/ktor-getting-started-test/GettingStartedWithKtorV1.md

 import io.ktor.server.plugins.statuspages.*
 ```

-These lines install the Status Pages Plugin and specify what actions to take when an exception of type `IllegalStateException` is thrown.
+These lines install the Status Pages Plugin, and specify what actions to take when an exception of type `IllegalStateException` is thrown.
 Note we should be setting an HTTP error code in the response, but we will omit this so that the output is displayed directly in the browser.

 #### 3. Write sample code to trigger our handler.